 Histology after surgery: Following the Whipple’s surgery, specimen composed of the distal stomach, part of the duodenum and jejunum, head of the pancreas and part of the gall bladder were sent for histological analysis.
 Result showed well differentiated Adenocarcinoma at least stage Pt1aN0Mx, stage group-1A and gall bladder - chronic acalculous cholecystitis.

 Postoperative course: The patient recovered well and was discharged on day 10 post-op, and commenced adjuvant chemotherapy (NAB paclitaxel-gemcitabine-based regimen).
-The chemotherapy was 12 sessions, 6-cycle every forth night.
+The chemotherapy was carried out in 12 sessions, 6-cycle every forth night.
 Biochemical parameters often varied with slightly raised urea and/or creatinine and liver enzymes.

 Imaging after Chemotherapy: Result showed pancreatic head surgically absent, with peripancreatic inflammatory changes – likely due to operative fibrosis with no mass or calcification and no biliary dilatation.
 The body and tail of the pancreas are normal.